abhilash-naidu-vst-au4/weather-app/ReadMe.md

 [Open App](https://weather-app-basic-v.herokuapp.com/)

-To Run Locally,

-2.Git Clone the Repository/ File.
+1.To Run Locally, Git Clone the Repository/ File.

-3. Run the File on your locatHost.
+2. Run the File on your locatHost.

-4. Search For City.
+3. Search For City.

-5. Check the weather.
+3. Check the weather.